reimarrosas/DigitalOcean_VPS_Project_Unix/INSTALL.md

     | CNAME Record | www  | {Domain Name} |

 11. Click the `Save All Changes` button to save the DNS records.
-12. After a few seconds, you should be able to go to the domain name using your browser and the NginX default Home Page.
+12. After a few seconds, you should be able to use your domain name as URL for your browser and the NginX Default Home Page should show up.